 The Religious Settlement

 Elizabeth I was crowned in January 1559.
 She restored Protestantism to England.
 The Act of Supremacy was restored in April 1559 and further Acts replaced Catholic practices.
 All but one of the English bishops refused to take the Oath of Supremacy (recognizing Elizabeth as head of the Church of England) and were removed from their posts.
-About one third of the parish clergy were also removed.
+About one-third of the parish clergy were also removed.
 However, most of the population accepted the religious settlement.
 People could be fined for not attending church.
 Nevertheless, some Catholics continued to practice their religion in secret.

 A history of Christianity in England

 In 1568 Mary Queen of Scots was forced to flee her country.
 She fled to England and Elizabeth held her prisoner for 19 years.
 In November 1569 Catholics in the north of England rebelled.
 The Catholic rebels hoped to murder Elizabeth and replace her with Mary Queen of Scots.
-However the uprising was quickly crushed and the last battle took place on 19 February 1570.
-Afterwards many of the rebels were hanged.
+However, the uprising was quickly crushed and the last battle took place on 19 February 1570.
+Afterward many of the rebels were hanged.

 Meanwhile in 1570 the pope issued a bull of excommunication and deposition.
 This papal document decreed that Elizabeth I was excommunicated (excluded from the church) and deposed.
 Her Catholic subjects no longer had to obey her.
 In 1581 the fines for non-attendance at Church of England services (aimed at Catholics) were increased (although in some areas they were not imposed).
 In 1585 all Catholic priests were ordered to leave England within 40 days or face a charge of treason.
-Meanwhile in 1583 some Catholics attempted to murder the queen.
-However the Throckmorton Plot as it was called was foiled.
+Meanwhile, in 1583, some Catholics attempted to murder the queen.
+However, the Throckmorton Plot as it was called was foiled.
 In 1586 came another Catholic plot to kill the queen, called the Babington Plot.
 It was also foiled.
-However most English Catholics remained loyal to the Queen when the Spanish Armada sailed in 1588.
+However, most English Catholics remained loyal to the Queen when the Spanish Armada sailed in 1588.

 Elizabeth's Foreign Policy

 In 1562 John Hawkins started the English slave trade.
 He transported slaves from Guinea to the West Indies.
-However, in 1568, the Spaniards attacked Hawkins and his men while their ships were in harbor in Mexico.
+However, in 1568, the Spaniards attacked Hawkins and his men while their ships were in a harbor in Mexico.
 Hawkins and his cousin Francis Drake then began an undeclared war against Spain.
 They attacked Spanish ships transporting treasure across the Atlantic and stole their cargoes.
 In the years 1577-1580 Drake led an expedition, which sailed around the world.
 Drake also stole huge amounts of gold and silver from the Spanish colonies but Elizabeth turned a blind eye.

 Meanwhile the Spanish king ruled the Netherlands.
 However the Dutch turned Protestant and in 1568 they rebelled against the Catholic king's rule.
 Elizabeth was reluctant to become involved but from 1578 onward the Spaniards were winning.
 In 1585 Elizabeth was forced to send an army to the Netherlands.

 Then in 1586 there was a plot to murder the queen called the Babington Conspiracy.
-Because of her involvement Mary Queen of Scots was beheaded on 8 February 1587.
+Because of her involvement, Mary Queen of Scots was beheaded on 8 February 1587.

-When the armada arrived the Spanish troops in Calais were not ready to embark and there was nothing the armada could do except wait at anchor in the harbor.
-However the English prepared fire ships.
+When the Armada arrived the Spanish troops in Calais were not ready to embark and there was nothing the armada could do except wait at anchor in the harbor.
+However, the English prepared fire ships.
 They loaded ships with pitch and loaded guns, which fired when the flames touched the gunpowder, and set them on fire then steered them towards the Spanish ships.
-In panic the armada broke formation.
+In a panic, the Armada broke formation.
 Spanish ships scattered.
 Once the Spanish ships broke formation they were vulnerable and the English attacked doing considerable damage.
 Finally, the Armada sailed north around Scotland and west of Ireland.
 However, they sailed into terrible storms and many of their remaining ships were wrecked.
 Eventually, the Spanish lost 53 ships.
 The English lost none.
 Despite the failure of the Armada, Spain remained a very powerful enemy.
 The war went on until 1604.

 Meanwhile Elizabeth I died on 24 March 1603.